Medicare Advantage Referral Required Plans

 - Medicare-covered preventive services, kidney disease education or diabetes self-management training

 - Routine annual physical exams, vision or hearing exams

 - Any lab services and radiological testing service, excluding radiation therapy

-- Additional benefits that may be covered by some MA benefit plans but are not covered by Medicare, such as hearing aids, routine eyewear, fitness benefits that may include a gym membership, or outpatient prescription drugs
+- Additional benefits that may be covered by some MA benefit plans but are not covered by Medicare, such as hearing aids, routine eyewear, fitness memberships, or outpatient prescription drugs

 - Services obtained under the UnitedHealth Passport® Program, which allows for services while traveling

 *Delegated benefit plans may follow a separate referral exclusion list.